Orthopaedic Hospitals

 SURGERIES

 Arthritis is the swelling and tenderness of one or more joints.
-The main symptoms of arthritis are joint pain and stiffness, which typically worsen with age.
-The most common types of arthritis are osteoarthritis and rheumatoid arthritis
+The main symptoms include joint pain and stiffness, which typically worsen with age.
+The most common types of arthritis are osteoarthritis (OA) and rheumatoid arthritis (RA).

 Dr Yashwardhan Jaiswal